HOW MUCH DOES IT COST? – FEES

 Many people may not realize that one of the most important parts of therapy is timing.
 It’s not always the right time to get started.
 Therapy can be hard work.
 If you know you want to make a change but aren’t sure if you are ready to start, there are options.
 You may want to explore this website to learn more.
 Or you may want to set up a free 15-minute consultation phone call with me to determine whether it’s the right time.
 Whenever you’re ready, I’m here.

 I’M READY TO START.
 NOW WHAT?

 When you are ready to make changes towards living your best life, contact me.
 We will start with a free 15-minute consultation over the phone.
 In this phone call, I will tell you a little more about what you can expect from working with me.
 I will also ask you to give me brief idea of what brings you to therapy; this is to make sure that I would be a good fit for your needs.
 If you agree, we will book our first appointment.
 If I am not the right fit, I may have some resources to help you find the help you need.

-WHAT CAN I EXPECT FOR THE FIRST SESSION?
+WHAT CAN I EXPECT FOR THE FIRST SESSIONS?

-All sessions are 50 minutes with 10 minutes for charting (as is standard for the profession of psychology).
+Unlike future sessions (which are 50 minutes), the first session is 1.5 hours.
+The fee is the same, however.
 In the first session, you can expect to go over some paperwork (like the consent form, some brief questionnaires).
 I will want to hear your story and what brings you to therapy – this may take 1 to 2 sessions.
 Together, we will develop goals (so we know what to focus on in therapy) and a treatment plan (so we know how to meet your goals).

 WHAT CAN I EXPECT FOR THE REST OF THE SESSIONS?